celo-org/docs/blog/02-18-2023-why-you-should-build-your-next-project-on-the-celo-blockchain/why-you-should-build-your-next-project-on-the-celo-blockchain.md

 ## About the Author

 Boyejo Oluwafemi is a hardware product developer working at the intersection of hardware and blockchain technology.
 He’s working to leverage his wealth of experience working on several products ranging from smart health devices to sporting gadgets to deliver smart payment solutions for crypto, for a more inclusive future.
+You can follow me on LinkedIn using the [link](https://www.linkedin.com/in/hardwareguy/).

 ## References